When Life Feels on Repeat

 That distinction mattered to me.

-So often, when life feels like it’s on repeat—same mistakes, same frustrations, same emotional potholes—it’s tempting to respond with anger, whining, or discouragement.
+So often, when life feels like it’s on repeat—same mistakes, same frustrations, same emotional potholes—the easy response is to get frustrated and move on.
+Try something new.
+Assume the problem is outside of us.
 We want things to change, but we don’t always want to slow down long enough to understand why we’re stuck.

 From Frustration to Formation